 Because of the risk of embryo-fetal toxicity, REVLIMID is only available through a restricted program called the REVLIMID REMS™ program (formerly known as the “RevAssist®” program) [see WARNINGS AND PRECAUTIONS].

-- Patients must sign a Patient-Prescriber agreement form and comply with the requirements to receive REVLIMID.
+- Patients must sign a Patient-Physician agreement form and comply with the requirements to receive REVLIMID.
 In particular, females of reproductive potential must comply with the pregnancy testing, contraception requirements and participate in monthly telephone surveys.
-Males must comply with the contraception requirements [see Use in Specific Populations].
+Males must comply with the contraception requirements [see Use In Specific Populations].

 - REVLIMID is available only from pharmacies that are certified in REVLIMID REMS™ program.
 Provide patients with the telephone number and website for information on how to obtain the product.